 Carbon footprint refers to greenhouse gas emissions (including carbon dioxide, methane, nitrous oxide, or chlorofluorocarbons) that result from human actions.
 It includes emissions associated with fossil fuel combustion in industrial processes, transportation, residential activities, and electricity production.

 Reducing the carbon footprint of your small business involves taking active measures to cut down greenhouse gas emissions that are caused by your business activities, all of which contribute to your small business’s sustainability.

 The first step towards lowering your small business’s carbon footprint is to learn about your supply sources and verify whether they are eco-friendly.
-Check whether the materials are derived from eco-friendly sources, such as sustainable plants and recycled materials.
+Be sure to check whether the materials are from eco-friendly sources, such as sustainable plants and recycled materials.
 The goal is to find sources with little to no environmental impact.
 It’s best to ask about the ecological consequences of the activities that occurred during the production of the materials.
 Such activities include responsible water usage, minimal fossil fuel combustion, proper waste disposal, etc.

-Aside from the environmental benefits of investigating supply sources, your small business also has a lot to gain monetarily from these efforts.
+Aside from the environmental benefits of investigating supply sources, your small business also has much to gain monetarily from these efforts.
 Showing how much you care about the materials that go into your products improves your brand’s reputation, attracts investors that prioritize sustainability ethics, and wins new customers.

 Use eco-friendly packaging

 In the wake of worsening plastic pollution rates globally, using eco-friendly packaging can help reduce plastic accumulation in the environment.
-The United States Environmental Protection Agency (EPA) reported that containers and packaging contributed to about 82.2 million tons of municipal solid waste (MSW) reaching US landfills in 2018.
+The United States Environmental Protection Agency (EPA) reported that containers and packaging contributed to about 82.2 million tons of municipal solid waste in 2018.

-Switching to eco-friendly packaging can significantly lower the rate at the landfills are filling up by reducing the amount of plastic packaging that gets dumped in the trash.
+Switching to eco-friendly packaging will lower the rate at the landfills are filling up.
+If we can all reduce the amount of plastic packaging.
+Making this one of our top small business sustainability suggestions.

-Eco-friendly packaging is biodegradable, recyclable, non-toxic, and made of sustainable materials using clean production techniques.
+Eco-friendly packaging is biodegradable, recyclable, non-toxic, and sustainable materials using clean production techniques.
 Examples are cellulose packaging, corrugated bubble wrap, mushroom packaging, glassine, corn starch packaging, craft paper, organic fabrics, etc.

 Rethink Your Current Transportation Strategy

-The transportation industry is the largest contributor to greenhouse gas emissions in the United States, accounting for up to 27% of total emissions.
+The transportation industry is the largest contributor to greenhouse gas emissions in the United States, at 27% of total emissions.
 Hence, it would be best to rethink your current transportation strategy to find a more sustainable alternative.

 If your small business has employees, offer them the option to work from home on specific days.
-When fewer employees commute to work, the number of cars on the road decreases, reducing the amount of greenhouse gas emissions resulting from fossil fuel combustion.
+So, fewer employees commute to work, and cars on the road decrease.
+In turn, that will reduce the amount of greenhouse gas emissions resulting from fossil fuel combustion.

-You can also reduce your business’s carbon footprint by using freight carriers that offer sustainable shipping services.
+You can also reduce your business’s carbon footprint using freight carriers that offer sustainable shipping services.